 3. Effect of Posture

-Commonly the pain worsens at night or during prolonged periods of continuous sitting such as during office work, sitting in front of T.V. or during a long car trip, and can strain back muscles.
+Commonly the pain worsens at night or during prolonged periods of continuous sitting such as during office work, sitting in front of the TV, or during a long car trip, and can strain back muscles.

 4. Numbness and Weakness

 The affected person may feel numbness, weakness or tingling sensations in the regions of upper or lower limbs that receive the nerve supply from the pinched or compressed nerve.